-Generous hunters are donating deer to the Hunters Helping the Hungry (HHH) Program, providing thousands of pounds of venison to needy families across the state.
+Generous hunters are donating deer to the Hunters Helping the Hungry (HHH) Program, which provides thousands of pounds of venison to needy families across the state.

-The 2013 season marks the 22nd consecutive year that the Division of Natural Resources Wildlife Resources Section (WVDNR) has sponsored the HHH Program.
-Since the start of the program, generous hunters and financial contributors have enabled the processing of 22,710 deer.
-That has allowed 865,642 pounds of highly nutritious meat to be made available to needy families and individuals throughout West Virginia .
+The 2020 season will mark the 29th consecutive year the Division of Natural Resources (DNR) Wildlife Resources Section has sponsored the HHH Program.
+Since the inception of the program, hunters, financial contributors and participating processors have enabled the processing of 27,066 deer.
+With their generosity and the assistance of two area food banks, 1,026,593 pounds of highly nutritious meat has been provided to needy families and individuals throughout West Virginia.

-Hunters participating in the program take their deer to certified meat processors where it is turned into two-pound packages of ground venison.
-The Mountaineer Food Bank (Gassaway) and the Huntington Area Food Bank, both members of Feeding America, collect the venison and then distribute it to the needy through their network of qualified charitable food pantries, soup kitchens, senior centers, shelters, community centers, orphanages, missions, and churches statewide.
-Financial support for the HHH comes from concerned individuals, businesses, conservation organizations, foundations and churches.
+Hunters who decide to participate in the program take their deer to a participating meat processor, where the processor grinds, packages and freezes the venison.
+The Mountaineer Food Bank (Gassaway) and Facing Hunger Foodbank (Huntington), both members of Feeding America, pick up the venison and distribute it to the needy through their statewide network of 600 charitable food pantries, soup kitchens, senior centers, shelters, community centers, orphanages, missions, and churches.

-West Virginia is fortunate to have the generosity of so many hunters.
-The potential for HHH to continue to donate thousands of pounds of venison to the needy each year makes it a wonderful and worthwhile program.
-However, the total cost of this program can reach over $119,000 in one year.
-There is a lot of interest in this program, but the WVDNR cannot continue the HHH program at this cost without finding additional financial contributions.
-This DNR is restricted from using sportsmen's license dollars to fund this program, and is completely dependent upon monetary donations by concerned individuals, businesses, conservation organizations, foundataions, and churces.
+West Virginia is fortunate to have the generous support of its hunting community.
+The HHH Program has the potential to donate thousands of pounds of venison to the needy on an annual basis, making it a worthwhile program.
+However, the total cost of this program has averaged $55,808.29 over the past 7 years.
+There is considerable interest in the program, but the DNR is restricted from using sportsmen’s license dollars to fund the program.
+Therefore, the DNR must rely on the generosity of concerned individuals, businesses, conservation organizations, foundations, and churches.

-Interested individuals, churches, organizations and businesses can ensure the perpetuation of Hunters Helping the Hungry through their generous monetary donations.
-These donations are accepted throughout the year.
-Checks or money orders can be made out to Hunters Helping the Hungry and mailed to:
+Interested individuals, churches, organizations and businesses can help to insure the perpetuation of the HHH Program through a generous monetary donation that can be made at any time.
+Checks and money orders should be made out to Hunters Helping the Hungry and mailed to:

-For more information concerning the HHH program, or to discuss tax-deductible donations, contact Judy Channell at 304-924-6211 or email firstname.lastname@example.org
+For more information regarding the HHH Program, please contact Judy Channell at (304) 924–6211 or [email protected]